-6. During previous steps, the Operator has generated several secrets, including the password for the passwor
+6. During previous steps, the Operator has generated several secrets, including the password for the pguser user, which you will need to access the cluster.

 Use oc get secrets command to see the list of Secrets objects (by default Secrets object you are interested in has cluster1-pguser-secret name).
-Then kubectl get secret cluster1-pguser-secret -o yaml will return the YAML file with generated secrets, including the password which should look as follows:
+Then you can use oc get secret cluster1-pguser-secret -o yaml to look through the YAML file with generated secrets (the actual password will be base64-encoded), or just get the needed password with the following command: